 Most people would describe a contract as a seemingly endless document filled with language only a lawyer would understand.
-But Finnish MIT professor Bengt Holmström knows that economists are the ones to talk to when trying to find out what makes a good contract in our modern economy.
-He’s an expert in contract theory, and through tales of betrayal and deceit, hope and enthusiasm, he reveals that his field is really about human behavior.
+But Finnish MIT professor Bengt Holmström knows that economists are the ones to talk to when trying to find what makes a good contract in our modern economy.
+He’s an expert in contract theory but reveals that his field is really about human behavior.

 Bengt R. Holmström

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (shared), 2016

 Prize-winning work: Contract theory; theoretical tools to understand real-life contracts and potential pitfalls of contract design